-The GHD-NET Advisors are comprised of a diverse group of individuals with experience and expertise at the intersection of health and diplomacy.
-The Advisors assists GHD-NET by providing suggestions, feedback and advice regarding GHD-NET activities and publications.
-The Advisors serve in their individual capacities and do not represent their respective governments or institutions.
+The GHD-NET Advisors that helped guide the establishment of the network are comprised of a diverse group of individuals with experience and expertise at the intersection of health and diplomacy.
+The Advisors assisted GHD-NET by providing suggestions, feedback and advice regarding GHD-NET activities and publications.
+The Advisors served in their individual capacities and do not represent their respective governments or institutions.
+The founding members of the Advisory board were

 Ambassador John E. Lange (Ret.)